JacobDWaters/Okta-Workflows/Connectors/Google/readme.md

 * On each API's page, "Enable" the API.
 The API is now enabled ready to be used.

 3. ### Create the OAuth Client Credentials
-* In the left menu, naviate to "Credentials", select "+ Create Credentials" > "OAuth client ID"
+* In the left menu, navigate to "Credentials", select "+ Create Credentials" > "OAuth client ID"
-* Since this is the first time create a OAuth client ID, we will need to configure a consent screen first, select "Configure Consent Screen"
+* Since this is the first time we're creating an OAuth client ID, we will need to configure a consent screen first, select "Configure Consent Screen"
 * Select `Internal` for user type.
 * Fill out the required fields for App Name, User support email, etc.
 * In the scopes section, add the scopes you want your connector to have.
 Remember which scopes you added!
 For example, add `https://www.googleapis.com/auth/drive` for Google Drive.
 If you are unsure about which scopes you need, read the apps associated API Reference documentation for guidance.